So, is your dog drinking enough water? How do you know?

 As important as it is to keep our dogs hydrated, we also have to make sure they do not over-hydrate.

 Yes, it is possible for a dog to drink too much water!
-Basically it is water intoxication.
+Basically, it is water intoxication.
 Hyponatremia can occur when more water enters the body than it can process.
 Thus diluting bodily fluids.
-The extra water effects the sodium levels in the body – sodium maintains blood pressure and nerve muscle function, so you can imagine the outcome if these things become unbalanced.
+The extra water affects the sodium levels in the body – sodium maintains blood pressure and nerve-muscle function, so you can imagine the outcome if these things become unbalanced.
 Now that we have the scientific mumbo jumbo out of the way, let’s move on to some different ways you can ensure proper hydration for your dog.

 I have a dog who doesn’t drink enough water, what can I do?